An explanatory piece - from the pier.

 The HuthiThe Houthi militias wish death on the USA and Israel - they invoke Allah and the victory of Islam.
 But these so-called rebels should not be underestimated: They are not a sandal-wearing bunch of fanatics with headscarves and shotguns.
 We recommend reading Powder keg Red Sea.
 There are up to 180,000 troops, some of them well-trained and experienced, organised in a structured manner.
 They are supported and supplied by Iran, have access to modern technologies and are indirectly involved in the government in Yemen.
 In return, the Huthi illegally transport Iranian goods and thus undermine sanctions.

-We firmly believe that these same people would have been just as upset if the convoy had taken the route through the Red Sea.
+And now?
+The decision has been made, the Indo-Pacific Association will therefore take the route around the Cape of Good Hope.
+Der Spiegel was the first to report that the decision was made last Monday by Federal Defence Minister Pistorius.
+As expected, the self-confident faction of smart alecks commented indignantly.
+We firmly believe that these same people would have been just as upset if the unit had taken the route through the Red Sea.
 But then they would have written about irresponsibility and a suicide mission.
 We've already been through that.

 Conclusion: A task force provider cannot protect itself comprehensively per se, this is due to its design.
 The Class 125 frigate is not an air defence ship and was built for other scenarios.
 What is cowardly about evading an opponent who is firing missiles and drones at you almost undisturbed, but you cannot engage him in battle?
 The attacker is cowardly.
 There are too few ships, too little ammunition, hardly any reserves and a shortage of money and personnel, not only in Germany but throughout Europe.
 That is worrying.
 The claim to protect the sea lanes and thus justify a navy is also severely undermined by this measure.
 The escalation must also be weighed up, as the Houthis would probably have given their all because both ships would undoubtedly have been prestige targets.
 The armament of the German IPD units had been provisionally upgraded in advance, from Iris-T to Mantis.
 In the end, the calculation of making only the navy look humble rather than the entire state probably prevailed.